frederic-perez/AmE-dictionary/dictionary.md

 __winch<sup>2</sup>__ _n_ :three::shit:
 __wind-up__ _n_
 __winded__
-__windfall__ :seven::open_mouth: A large amount of money that is won or received unexpectedly. _A commercial renovation is no guarantee of a windfall._ :es: ganancia inesperada
+__windfall__ :seven::astonished: A large amount of money that is won or received unexpectedly. _A commercial renovation is no guarantee of a windfall._ :es: ganancia inesperada
 __windfall__ _n_
 __windlass__
 __window sash__ _n_